capgemini-macs/wp-macs-forms/README.md

 # Credits

-MACS Forms is built and maintained by Capgemini MACS PLteam.
+MACS Forms is built and maintained by Capgemini MACS PL team.

 # Documentation, FAQs, and More